Ronald Ridenhour: Life

 Ridenhour was born in Oakland, California, and was raised in Phoenix, Arizona.
-He entered the US Army during the Vietnam War, serving as a helicopter gunner.
+He entered the U.S. Army during the Vietnam War, serving as a helicopter gunner.

 While serving in Vietnam, Ridenhour heard of the My Lai massacre from friends in the service.
 While still on active duty, he gathered eyewitness and participant accounts from other soldiers.

 After his return to the United States in 1969, he wrote a letter detailing the evidence he had uncovered, which he sent to President Richard Nixon, five senior officials at the State Department and the Pentagon, and 24 members of Congress.

 The Department of Defense conducted a lengthy investigation.
 A total of 26 soldiers were charged with criminal offenses, although Second Lieutenant William Calley was the only one convicted, for killing 22 villagers.
 Despite being sentenced to life imprisonment, Calley spent less than three days in prison before being placed under house arrest by order of President Nixon, and after having his sentence reduced by the Army he was released after serving just three years.